Session: DNA08

 ox=CreateObject("myserver.myclass") && Create a first instanceoy=CreateObject("myserver.myclass") && Create a 2nd instance?ox.mydocmd("public zz") && Create a public var in 1st ?ox.mydocmd("zz='set from ox'") && give it a value?oy.myeval("zz") && Query it from 2nd

 The 2nd instance can see the public variable created by the first instance.
 More interesting scenarios can be made with 2 separate client instances, rather than 2 instances from the same client.
-For DLL servers, each separate client instance (which lives in it’s own separate address space) would get it’s own private copy of the DLL server.
+For DLL servers, each separate client instance (which lives in its own separate address space) would get its own private copy of the DLL server.
 For EXE servers, you can launch 2 instances of VFP to be the 2 separate clients.
 In one instance, Create a first instance,

 ox=CreateObject("myserver.myclass") && Create a first instance?ox.mydocmd("public zz") && Create a public var in 1st?ox.mydocmd("zz='set from ox'") && give it a value * and in the 2nd instance:oy=CreateObject("myserver.myclass") && Create a 2nd instance?oy.myeval("zz") && Query the value from the 1st instance